 THE VEGETABLE SHARE

 Each year we grow 15 acres of organic vegetables for our shareholders in NYC.
 Our goal is to offer the widest possible assortment of vegetables.
-Each week, for about 22 weeks beginning in mid-June, we'll have salad greens and cooking greens, herbs, an assortment of roots, bulbs and tubers, and seasonal vegetables, including tomatoes, squashes, cucumbers, peppers, melons, and eggplant.
+Each week, for about 22 weeks beginning in mid-June, the share consists of approximately 8 to 10 items from the farm.
+We'll have salad greens and cooking greens, herbs, an assortment of roots, bulbs and tubers, and seasonal vegetables, including tomatoes, squashes, cucumbers, peppers, melons, and eggplant.
 We'll have peas in the spring, beans in the summer, and sweet corn every other week from mid-July to mid-September.
 And we'll have a wide variety of unusual vegetables that may come in small quantities, but that truly enhance our eating pleasure.
 Our goal is to meet the seasonal vegetable needs of a family of two adults and two children or two enthusiastic vegetable eaters.
 Results from surveys of our shareholders tell us that our quantities have been good ("not too much, no too little") and that the share has been a good value.
-We offer one size of vegetable share and it sells for $474.

 JUNE...
 Lettuces, succulent salad greens, 'Mei Qing' choi, 'Oregon Giant' snow peas, French breakfast radishes, white Japanese turnips, fresh scallions, potted Mediterranean herbs for your windowsill, and, with some luck, a harvest of spring broccoli.
 This is salad month, a fresh start to the harvest year.
 JULY...
 Spring spinach and greens give way to baby beets, bunched carrots, crisp cucumbers, and, by mid-month, squashes, green beans, and basil.
 By late July, we'll have green onions, sweet corn, and, with good weather, 'Juliet' and 'Mt.
 Spring' tomatoes from our covered field houses.
 AUGUST...
 The dog days... sweet bell peppers, eggplants, zucchinis, red and green onions, and new potatoes.
 Dripping, sliced tomatoes, and mouth-watering melons.
 All these, along with lettuce mixes, carrots, more green beans, and herbs.
 SEPTEMBER...
 Cool nights invite the return of greens and broccoli, while warm days keep the summer vegetables happy.
 Garden salads and simple steamed vegetables adorn your table.
 OCTOBER...
 Frost ends the summer vegetables, but improves the flavor of those left behind.
 Crunchy carrots, perhaps some cauliflower, the makings for a pot of potato-leek soup, shell beans, steaming winter squash, and pie pumpkins.
 NOVEMBER...
 The season ends with cold-loving kale and other hardy greens, salad greens from the field houses, dry beans, carrots, leeks, celery root, potatoes, and cabbage.
 Hearty stews and roasted root vegetables help us prepare for the coming of winter.